MH 350 - Milling machine AL-KO - Free user manual and instructions

 7 HELP IN CASE OF MALFUNCTION

 CAUTION!
 Risk of injury.
 Sharp-edged and moving appliance parts can lead to injury.
+Always wear protective gloves during maintenance, care and cleaning work.

-NOTE For malfunctions that are not listed in this table or that you cannot resolve yourself, please contact our customer service.
+NOTE: For malfunctions that are not listed in this table or that you cannot resolve yourself, please contact our customer service.

 | Malfunction Cause Remedy | ||